crispinalan/talkcalendar/README.md

 * Select event date using the calendar.
 * Click the New button on the headerbar to invoke the "New Event" dialog.
-* Enter the event title, description notes, start and end times etc.
+* Enter the event title, location, start and end times etc.
 * Events are sorted by start time when displayed.
 * A visual marker is placed on a day in the calendar which has an event.
 * Navigate through the year using the calendar to add events.